plugineer/plugineer.github.io/milestone2.md

 - Universities with web development subjects
 - Offices for IT companies

-For collecting as most information as possible without boring the subjects, we settled on a few questions:
+For collecting as much information as possible without boring the subjects, we settled on a few questions:
 - Job role
 - For software developers, asking them whether they develop websites themselves or outsource the task
 - CMS used